Flexible metadata harvesting for ecology using large language models: Results

 \subsection{Retrieving and converting metadata from any provider to any format}

 Our metadata harvester successfully retrieved metadata from all 7 data providers and converted these into 2 different metadata formats (independently), with varying accuracy across data providers (Fig \ref{fig:summary_rouge_per_provider}).
 Note that the two different metadata formats (LTER-LIFE and Croissant) extract different metadata fields (Table \ref{tab:metadatafield_overview}), which largely explains the differences between their accuracy levels.
-Metadata retrieval accuracy varies significantly across data providers ($p=3 \cdot 10^{-6}$ for GPT-4, $p=9 \cdot 10^{-5}$ for Gemini 2.5 Flash, two-way likelihood-ratio test controlling for the random effect of metadata field), which is caused by differences across datasets (Table \ref{tab:dataset_overview}). \\
+Metadata retrieval accuracy varies significantly across data providers ($p=3 \cdot 10^{-6}$ for GPT-4, $p=9 \cdot 10^{-5}$ for Gemini 2.5 Flash, two-way likelihood-ratio test controlling for the random effect of metadata field), which is caused by differences across the datasets they host (Table \ref{tab:dataset_overview}).

 Our post-processing procedure - where a second LLM is prompted to adjust the extracted metadata if necessary to follow formatting guidelines - strongly improves accuracy across all metadata fields (Fig \ref{fig:rouge_per_field}a, $p=4 \cdot 10^{-62}$, two-way likelihood-ratio test controlling for the random effect of metadata field).
-LLM choice had a smaller effect, with Gemini 2.5 Flash slightly outperforming GPT4 (Fig \ref{fig:rouge_per_field}b, $p=7 \cdot 10^{-5}$, two-way likelihood-ratio test controlling for the random effect of metadata field).
+LLM choice had a smaller effect, with Gemini 2.5 Flash outperforming GPT-4 (Fig \ref{fig:rouge_per_field}b, $p=7 \cdot 10^{-5}$, two-way likelihood-ratio test controlling for the random effect of metadata field).
+We observed that this difference occurred because GPT-4 occasionally failed to follow output instructions, changed metadata formatting, or failed to retrieve metadata.
 The two metadata formats that we considered, LTER-LIFE and Croissant, extract partially overlapping sets of metadata fields (Table \ref{tab:metadatafield_overview}).
-Where these overlap, performance is similar (Fig \ref{fig:rouge_per_field}c, $p=0.91$, two-way likelihood-ratio test controlling for the random effect of all shared metadata fields), with variability caused by differences in metadata field definitions between the formats (that are used in the prompt).
+Where these overlap, performance is similar (Fig \ref{fig:rouge_per_field}c, $p=0.91$, two-way likelihood-ratio test controlling for the random effect of all shared metadata fields), with (insignificant) variability caused by differences in metadata field definitions between the formats (that are used in the prompt).